leonmayanja/assignment_01/README.md

 DDL (Data Definition Language) is used to define and manage database objects such as tables.

-Tables are created using CREATE TABLE, and Primary Keys and Foreign Keys are defined to enforce data integrity e.g.
+Tables are created using CREATE TABLE, and Primary Keys and Foreign Keys are defined to enforce data integrity.
+Below is the query used to create the doctors table.

 ```sql
 CREATE TABLE doctors (